-On the morning of July 12 1943, a large Japanese force was spotted heading towards the islands of Kolombangara and New Georgia in the Solomon Islands; they were to make an indelible mark on New Zealand naval history.
+Seventy-seven years ago on the morning of July 12, a large Japanese force was spotted heading towards the islands of Kolombangara and New Georgia in the Solomon Islands; they were to make an indelible mark on New Zealand naval history.

 HMNZS Leander joins US Task Group

 New Zealand Cruiser, HMNZS Leander with 550 crew had been serving as an escort ship in the Pacific, under American command since the previous June.
 In early July 1943, she was ordered to join the US Navy’s Task Group 36.1 at Tulagi, an island north of Guadalcanal as a replacement for the American cruiser, USS Helena which had sunk at the Battle of Kula Gulf on 6 July.

 The Japanese force speeding towards Kolombangara that morning included an escort force of a cruiser, HIJMS Jintsū, with five destroyers supporting four further destroyers carrying troops and supplies from their base at Rabaul.
 The Japanese practice of using the cover of night to deliver personnel, supplies and equipment to their forces operating in and around New Guinea and the Solomon Islands was famously referred to by the Allies as the ‘Tokyo Express’.